ekzGuille/aws-solutions-architect-professional-notes/contenidos/Identity_and_Federation/scp.md

     }
   }
   ```
-* Can be attached to Organization Root, specific OU or individual Member Account
+* Can be attached to Organization Root, specific OU, or individual Member Account

 ### Backup Policies
 * Enables the creation of Backup Plans that define how to backup resources